-To partially source its peaking requirement, VECO entered into an agreement with 1590 Energy Corporation for the supply of 30 MW for six months starting December 2014.
-For its long term capacity requirement, VECO entered into a 15-year PSA with TVI for the supply of 150 MW beginning in 2018.
+For its long-term capacity requirement, VECO entered into a 15-year PSA with TVI for the supply of 150 MW beginning in 2018.
 To reduce WESM exposure in 2016 until TVI's commercial operations have commenced, the company entered into a PSA with South Luzon Power Generation Company (SLPGC) for 50 MW in 2016.
+The contract with SLPGC has expired last June 26, 2018.